justtalexx/justtalexx/README.md

 - 👋 Hey, I’m @justtalexx
-- 👀 I’m interested in algorithms
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning data structures
+- 🌱 I’m currently learning software development
 - 💞️ I’m looking to collaborate on literally anything
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Hardstuck gold in everything

 <!---
 justtalexx/justtalexx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.